LogoLogo

 Gauge market sentiment with Implied Volatility

-Evaluate the market outlook for various dates using our Implied Volatility solution.
+Evaluate the market outlook for various dates using our solution.
 IV provides one figure that accounts for options contracts with various strikes and expiries, enabling a more accurate view of the overall market sentiment.
 For example, if an IV curve is steep to the left, this suggests the prevailing market sentiment sees prices falling.

 How to build the request